 Chances are, you’ll never face an active killer situation.
 But if you do, you need to be prepared.

-Active killer situations are dynamic and evolve rapidly, demanding immediate response by the community and immediate deployment of law enforcement resources to stop the shooting and prevent further harm to the community.
+Active killer situations are dynamic and evolve rapidly, demanding an immediate response by the community and immediate deployment of law enforcement resources to stop the shooting and prevent further harm to the community.

 What you do matters, and we encourage you to remember these three key steps: RUN, HIDE, and FIGHT.